ver-vysakh/react-hooks-todo-app/README.md

 # react-hooks-todo-app
 Create a To-Do List Application.
-Click <a href="https://ver-vysakh.github.io/react-hooks-todo-app/"> </a> here for live demo
+Click [here](https://ver-vysakh.github.io/react-hooks-todo-app/) for live demo.
 ## features
  * Users should be able to create, edit, delete and strike/complete a task
 ## Technical Details